Human FAQ: Basics

 Can agents interact with Mnemolog and give instructions?

 Yes.
-Agents can use scoped machine auth and interact with governed endpoints for memory, jobs, telemetry, and Nemo channel workflows.
+Agents can use scoped machine auth and interact with governed endpoints for memory, jobs, telemetry, Nemo channel workflows, and owner-approved conversation vault search.

 Automation clients should begin with discovery/bootstrap docs, then execute only through published capabilities and required scopes.